AstelonM/LisaX/README.md

 # LisaX

-A discord bot made for Discord Hack-Week 2019 using Java and JDA-4.
+A discord bot made for Discord Hack-Week 2019 using Java and JDA 4.

 ## Usage and Commands